 Giving a short response followed by a fuller one

 It might be hard to post a full response without some time to find out more about the issue.
 It is fine to post a "holding response" followed by another later.

 Giving options for what the author could do next

 Sometimes issues can't be resolved online.
 Your response can guide what they should do next, by suggesting they contact a named person, go back to the service, or contact their GP.

 Linking to other sites

-Don't forget that it's very easy to embed links to other information and resources - for example, your PALS email, a link to Board/Trust policy documents, details of the local IASS, the local LINk to show you listen to them too, or a patient/service user organisation like Diabetes UK or SAMH.
+Don't forget that it's very easy to embed links to other information and resources - for example, your Complaints email, a link to policy documents, details of local support groups or a patient/service user organisation.